anuragsoni/h2/README.md

 * Add more tests
     1. Add tests comparing output with other existing HTTP/2 framing implementations (Go, python, rust, haskell are some of the known existing implementations)

-* Refactor for simplification/performance:
-    1. This is a first implementation focusing on getting something correct and working.
-I haven't tried to check performance at all.
-Contributions for simplifying current API and/or performance improvements are welcome.